frederic-perez/AmE-dictionary/data/dictionary.md

 __comb<sup>2</sup>__ _v_ :two::mute:[com~~b~~]:hammer:
 __combat<sup>1</sup>__ _n_
 __combat<sup>2</sup>__ _v_ (combated, combating, or combatted or combatting)
+__combatant__ _n_ A person or group engaged in or prepared for a fight, struggle, or dispute. _Syn_ battler, belligerent, fighter, scrapper _Here the two combatants drew their swords and threw off their doublets, for neither had any defensive armor._
 __combines__ _Basketball_
 __come across__ _idiom_ :three::hammer:
 __come again?__